-Mandl's Disciplinary Process Criminal Justice System Goal To promote and ensure a safe campus environment that enables faculty to teach and students to learn To apprehend, punish and sometimes reform people who have broken the law Laws Governing Action Title IX, the Clery Act, VAWA NYS Education Law Articles 129-A and 129-B, Enough is Enough State constitutions and laws define the criminal justice system within each State. • NYS Penal Law • NYS Rules of Criminal Procedure • Federal criminal Law • Federal Rules of Evidence Reporting Victims may disclose sexual violence to: • Dean of Academic & Student Affairs (non-confidential) • Title IX Coordinator (non-confidential) • to a Confidential Resource • Campus Safety Authorities (non-confidential) Crimes involving sexual violence may be reported to: • Mandl's Campus Safety Authorities • New York City Police Department • Local police • New York State Police • Federal law enforcement agents In most instances, an investigation will not take place if the complainant does not want an investigation to Determination is made by law enforcement agency.
-An investigation may be conducted without the consent or
+Mandl's Disciplinary Process Criminal Justice System Goal To promote and ensure a safe campus environment that enables faculty to teach and students to learn To apprehend, punish and sometimes reform people who have broken the law Laws Governing Action Title IX, the Clery Act, VAWA NYS Education Law Articles 129-A and 129-B, Enough is Enough State constitutions and laws define the criminal justice system within each State.
+NYS Penal Law NYS Rules of Criminal Procedure Federal criminal Law Federal Rules of Evidence Reporting Victims may disclose sexual violence to: • Dean of Academic & Student Affairs (non-confidential) • Title IX Coordinator (non-confidential) • to a Confidential Resource • Campus Safety Authorities (non-confidential) Crimes involving sexual violence may be reported to: • Mandl's Campus Safety Authorities • New York City Police Department • Local police • New York State Police • Federal law enforcement agents Who Decides to Investigate In most instances, an investigation will not take place if the complainant does not want an investigation to occur.

-Who Decides to Investigate Who Conducts the Investigation Standard of Evidence occur.
 The College may conduct its own investigation when it determines, in good faith, that it is in the best interest of the complainant or College community to do so.
-Trained, qualified individuals employed or retained by Mandl A violation of disciplinary rules must be found by a "preponderance of evidence" or more likely than not standard participation of a reporting individual.
+Determination is made by law enforcement agency.
+An investigation may be conducted without the consent or participation of a reporting individual.
 The ultimate decision whether to have a criminal prosecution is made by a prosecutor.
+Who Conducts the Investigation Trained, qualified individuals employed or retained by Mandl Police or law enforcement officials

-Police or law enforcement officials "Beyond a reasonable doubt" is the legal burden of proof required to affirm a conviction in a criminal case. https://manhattanda.org/criminal-justice-system/ Participation Parties cannot be required to participate in the College process.
+Standard of Evidence A violation of disciplinary rules must be found by a " preponderance of evidence " or more likely than not standard "Beyond a reasonable doubt" is the legal burden of proof required to affirm a conviction in a criminal case. https://manhattanda.org/criminal- justice-system/ Participation Parties cannot be required to participate in the College process.
 Mandl will be limited in its ability to respond if the reporting individual does not participate.
 All non-party students, faculty, staff, and administrators are required to participate in all investigations under Mandl's Policies.
 A criminal prosecution can proceed without the participation or cooperation of the reporting individual but the burden of proof is harder to achieve.
 Testimony The testimony of the reporting individual is private.
 Cross-examination is only permitted in hearings under Title IX of the Education Amendments of 1972.
 Testimony is oral or written evidence given by the witness under oath, affidavit, or deposition during a trial or other legal procedures.
 Generally public Witnesses/reporters can be cross examined.
 Possible Outcomes The respondent may be found "responsible" or "not responsible" for violations of College policy, agree to an Informal Resolution, or the matter may be dismissed.
 Defendant may: • plead guilty • have matter dismissed • be charged guilty or not guilty by a judge or jury Sanctions Sanctions range from a warning to suspension or expulsion from the College A case may proceed to conviction and sentencing.
 A person can be sentenced only if convicted.
 A person can be convicted only on his/her plea of guilty, or by a finding of guilt after a trial to a judge or jury.
 Sanctions include being fined, imprisoned, or both